CURRENT STUDENTS ARE SAYING:

 The Diploma of Ecotherapy uniquely crafted to meet the growing need for work opportunities in skilled facilitation of nature based therapeutic work.

 Diploma of Ecotherapy 9 modules, 500 hours in total.
-It is self paced, so complete full or part time;
+Self paced, complete full or part time; it’s up to you!

 fit study around your life